 About

 I am an American living in France, with a current focus on building next generation financial technology using cryptocurrency.
-In my free time I try to contribute to the development of Bitcoin Core, Lightning Network, and other open source projects that I find interesting.
+In my free time I contribute to Bitcoin Core, Lightning Network, and other open source projects that I find interesting.

-In 2015 I set off to explore the world, living in in Mongolia, Georgia (not the USA one), England, and now finally settling in the French Alps.
-During this time I have worked remotely as a software developer specializing in crypto payments, backend development, systems architecture, and project management for various startups in the US and abroad.
-I don't bound myself to any programming stack or role, but thrive when trying to solve complex problems.
+In 2015 I set off to explore the world, living in Mongolia, Georgia (not the USA one), England, before finally settling in the French Alps.
+During this time I have worked remotely as a software developer specializing in crypto payments, backend development, and systems architecture for various startups in the US and abroad.
+I don't bind myself to any programming stack or role, but thrive on solving complex problems.

 When I am not working I enjoy exploring mountains, fermenting things, and sleeping in on rainy days.